So You’ve Had a Psychosis

 Before we get started

-- I’m sorry this happened to you.
+1. I’m sorry this happened to you.
 Whether it’s happened once or multiple times, it’s a huge trauma.

 Tips for using this guide

 When I was in early recovery, it hurt to read for a long time and I got easily overwhelmed.
-If you get overwhelmed looking at this resource list just pick one or two things.
+If you get overwhelmed looking at this resource page just pick one or two things.

 If picking something feels overwhelming, ask someone else to pick a topic or two for you.
 You could possibly even work with someone to do a Q-Sort Task approach.
 If your support team isn’t familiar with Q-Sorting you could even send them that video to see if they can incorporate that approach around other stuff too.
 I’ve had some frustrating experiences with CBT, so it was really nice to watch this video for the “Ooooh, that’s how CBT can be!
 That’s really different!” as well.